Rosy Thornton

 I began writing fiction in 2005 as a direct result of watching Richard Armitage smouldering irresistibly in the BBC’s adaptation of Elizabeth Gaskell’s North and South.
 My first effort was a North and South ‘fanfic’ after which, having limbered up using someone else’s characters, I went on to have a shot at inventing my own.
 I had only ever written academic legal articles and monographs before, so fiction came as a huge relief – no footnotes, and you are just allowed to make it up.

 My first novel, More Than Love Letters, was published by Headline Review in 2006, followed by Hearts and Minds in 2007.
-A third novel, Crossed Wires, is due for release in December 2008.
-Having got 1850s cotton mills out of my system with the fanfic, I now write contemporary fiction of a type which you might either call romantic comedy with a hint of satire, or else social satire with a hint of romance.
+A third novel, Crossed Wires, was released in hardback in December 2008 followed by paperback in April 2009.
+Having got 1850s cotton mills out of my system with the fanfic, I started to write contemporary fiction of a type which you might either call romantic comedy with a hint of satire, or else social satire with a hint of romance.
+'Women's fiction', basically.

-In my real existence I am a lecturer at Cambridge University, where I try to be more serious now and again.
-At home putting up with my writing obsession are my partner, two young daughters, and spaniels Treacle and W.G.
+In my real existence I am a lecturer at Cambridge University, where I try to be grown-up now and again.
+At home putting up with my writing obsession are my partner and spaniels Treacle and W.G.
 Snuffy Walden.
+I am also the mother of two daughters.

 Visit my website at http://rosythornton.com/